How to increase customer footfall with outdoor advertising

-- In Win customers with window displays we found that window advertising is the primary way in which a store is able to communicate with potential customers outside.
-Therefore, window displays are a crucial factor when considering how to increase footfall.
+- Window advertising is the primary way in which a store is able to communicate with potential customers outside.
+Therefore, window displays are a crucial factor when considering how to increase footfall in retail and hospitality.
 They are also a great way to promote a particular product line or new service and boost sales.

-- We also demonstrated that there are countless ways to dress a window, but that all must be done with a number of factors in mind.
+- There are countless ways to dress a window, but that all must be done with a number of factors in mind.
 Ensure you consider various factors when planning your outdoor advertising strategy, including product and industry type, market trends, size of window, company budget, average patron demographic and both seasonal and economic factors.

-- While windows are a key priority, this article has outlined the ways in which other methods of outdoor advertising are a fantastic way to interrupt the customer path.
+- While windows are a key priority, outdoor signs and outdoor advertising are a fantastic way to interrupt the customer path.
 Outdoor signs and promotions are a great opportunity to encourage higher footfall by offering something desirable, such as a free sample, a discount, or an informational brochure they can take away with them.

 - You should update your window displays fully at least once per key season, but revive them regularly by moving around props or adding new items

 - You can gauge the success of your window advertising, pavement signs and outdoor promotions with various methods for measuring footfall, including the use of traffic counters, customer feedback and visual observation.

 - Invest in digital displays for your window advertising.
 The use of digital screens for window displays and other outdoor advertising has drastically increased over the past decade, due to their superior ability to engage customers, and uses are quickly becoming increasingly innovative.

 Outdoor advertising products